12 Feb

 User stories are a very good way of making the creation of a specification pleasant for the writers and still making the result effective.

-User stories are not only quick and easy to formulate, they also optimally reflect the user's perspective.
-The simple description of a work process or an application makes it much easier to understand what the user expects from the system.
-Based on the user stories, the topics can be discussed in the meetings, expanded and finally recorded in the specifications.
-To simplify the creation of a user story even further, fixed "story forms" can be created.
-These are then used to record the function of the user, their application tool and what they want to achieve with it.
+User stories are not only simple and quick to write, but they also optimally reflect the user's perspective.
+By simply describing a work process or an application, it's much easier to understand what the user expects from the system.
+User stories can be used as a basis for discussing and expanding upon topics in meetings, and finally recording them in the requirements specification.
+To further simplify the creation of a user story, fixed „story templates“ can be created.
+These templates then capture the user's function, their tool, and what they want to achieve with it.
 This allows all user stories to be managed effectively and clearly.

 Optimisation of the integrated financial system